 Some of the stuff proofreaders can work with include:

-The good thing about being a work from home proofreader is that you can work whenever and wherever you want while staying and spending time with your family/friends or loved ones.
+The great thing about working from home as a proofreader is you can work anytime, anywhere, while spending time with family, friends, or loved ones.

 Proofreading can be a part-time night job from home or even a full-time job that you can actually turn into a business over time.